 Dan: My friend Sharon Salzberg, who, by the way, is one of the best/coolest/smartest meditation teachers around, recently told me about a guy she knows who set a goal for himself of doing two hours a day.
 His trick: he allows himself to do it in a limitless number of increments, whenever he can fit them in.
 So, a few months ago, I decided to give it a shot.
 So far, with a few exceptions, I’ve managed to keep it up.

 Every single time we come out from being lost in a thought, we wake up from being lost, we are having an experience of awareness, of clarity.

-The video above is a part of the 10% Happier: Meditation for Fidgety Skeptics app, where Dan interviews Joseph Goldstein about how to re-frame that moment when you catch your mind wandering and why that moment is the most important part of mindfulness practice.
+Dan’s favorite thing to do right now is interview mindfulness experts for the 10% Happier: Meditation for Fidgety Skeptics app.
+Here’s an excerpt of Dan talking to Joseph Goldstein about how to re-frame that moment when you catch your mind wandering and why that moment is the most important part of mindfulness practice.

 Dan Harris: One of the most important judo moves you taught me is to re-frame the moment of waking up.
 Most of us use that moment of waking up from distraction to beat the crap out of ourselves.
 In fact, you’re saying we should view it as a victory.